NVIDIA/NeMo/docs/source/nlp/nemo_megatron/gpt/gpt_training.rst

 	exp_manager.checkpoint_callback_params.always_save_nemo=False

-Next, you can launch Tensorboard to monitor training like so:
+Next, you can launch Tensorboard to monitor training, as follows:

 .. code-block:: bash

     tensorboard --logdir nemo_experiments --bind_all

-Next steps
+Next Steps
 ~~~~~~~~~~

-Please refer to:
+For more information, please refer to:

 * :ref:`batching` section for batch size adjustments
 * :ref:`parallelisms` section for understanding various types of parallelisms